edwardUL99/inject-lite/README.md

-InjectLite
+inject-lite
 ==
-The InjectLite library provides a lightweight easy-to-use dependency injection framework.
+The inject-lite library provides a lightweight easy-to-use dependency injection library driven by annotations.
 It allows for the definition of dependencies and the later injection of those dependencies into clients depending on them.